 - Twitter offers “remarketing” features (ads follow people who visit your site, or complete a specific conversion).
-You add a snippet of code to your site to enable this powerful option (we usually have Facebook, Google adwords, and Twitter remarketing tags on our client sites).
+You add a snippet of code to your site to enable this powerful option (we usually have Facebook, Google Adwords, and Twitter remarketing tags on our clients’ sites).

 - You can gather your leads direct from Twitter, in a segment in MailChimp, or have them sent into your CRM.

 TIP: If you are a Hotel, for your Twitter lead campaign you could select the Twitter followers of a Tourist Bureau in your area and also some local events in order to find a good target audience likely to want to get on your list of reservation specials.